Seefaaa/dreamluau-ts/docs/blocking.md

 ### What it does not catch

-- **Callbacks stored and called later.** A function put in an array or a field and invoked through that field is not connected to its call sites. `MutationData.cleanup` is that case in this codebase.
+- **Callbacks stored and called later.** A function put in an array or a field and invoked through that field is not connected to its call sites. `ZombieClass.cleanup` is that case in this codebase.
 - **Anything behind `loadstring`** or another opaque indirection.
 - **Static method overrides.** Only instance methods are matched across a class hierarchy.
 - **Over-approximation, in the other direction.** An inline callback argument is assumed to run synchronously